 • Sugar cravings / cravings for refined carb foods

 • Allergies / intolerances to foods, or anything else in our environment such as pollen, pet dander & household chemicals

 How to nurture a healthy balance of good bacteria

-Feed the good – Beneficial bacteria thrive on a diet rich in wholefoods, fruits and vegetables so you need to include lots of these in your diet.
+Feed the good – Beneficial bacteria thrive on a diet rich in wholefoods, fruit and vegetables so you need to include lots of these rainbow foods in your diet.
 Foods for beneficial bacteria are known as ‘prebiotics’.
-Particularly useful prebiotic foods include asparagus, bananas, onions, garlic, cabbage, chicory root, dandelion greens, beans and lentils, wholegrains, artichokes, root vegetables and apples.
+Particularly useful prebiotic foods include asparagus, bananas, onions, garlic, cabbage, chicory root, dandelion greens, beans & lentils, wholegrains, artichokes, root vegetables and apples.

 Starve the bad – Avoid sugar, alcohol, caffeine, refined and processed foods as these can feed unhealthy organisms.

 Probiotic-rich foods – As well as providing food for the good guys and starving the bad, it’s also useful to consume foods, which naturally contain high levels of probiotic organisms.
 Many people think of live yoghurt when it comes to upping your intake of good bacteria, however there is a range of food, which can be far superior to live yoghurt when it comes to supporting your gut microflora.
 Fermented foods such as kefir, kimchi, tempeh, natto, lassi, sauerkraut and kombucha naturally contain high levels of a variety of beneficial bacteria and are a great addition to your daily diet.